Standard Chartered JumpStart review: Up to 1.50% p.a. interest for students and young adults

 What are the disadvantages of the Standard Chartered JumpStart Account?

-You will need to be between 18 to 26 years old to open an account.
+You need to be between 18 and 26 years old at the time of application to open a JumpStart Account.

 How does the Standard Chartered JumpStart Account compare to UOB Stash and CIMB FastSaver?